nus-cs2103-AY2324S2/ip/docs/README.md

 	- the index by which it is listed must provide access to the item when searching/deleting

 Design:
-- item: implement as class duke.task.Task
+- item: implement as class dukeGUI.task.Task
 - list: implement with LinkedList
 	- rationale: to allow ease of access and update